OpenAF/openaf/docs/openaf-advanced.md

 log(lr.string);
 ```
 Combine with `(llm)` built-in job for integrated prompt workflows; set `OAF_MODEL` or use provider-specific configs.

+See also: `ow-ai-gpttypes.md` for provider wrappers, standardized interfaces and implementation notes.

 ## 7. Python Interop Patterns
 Use server mode for throughput: